-Up until about 3 months of age, there’s not much saliva to help wash away any of the milk residue that can build up in your baby’s mouth, so starting an oral care routine early is the key to early prevention.
+Up until about 3 months of age, there’s not much saliva to help wash away any of the milk residues that can build up in your baby’s mouth, so starting an oral care routine early is the key to prevention.
 After 3 months, the salivary glands start producing fountains of liquid where drool elicits the need for bibs that are not just needed but become quite a necessity!
-During the first 3 months, babies are either nursing or being bottle fed, and this is a great time to introduce cleaning your baby’s mouth after feedings, to help reduce the build up of pathogenic bacteria and fungus that can lead to “thrush”, and even oral diseases and cavities later on in life.
+During the first 3 months, babies are either nursing or being bottle-fed, and this is a great time to introduce cleaning your baby’s mouth after feedings, to help reduce the build-up of pathogenic bacteria and fungus that can lead to “thrush”, and even oral diseases and cavities later on in life.

 For the first 5 years of a child’s life, YOU are the one who will be doing ALL of the oral care for your child.
 Children usually do not acquire the proper dexterity to effectively brush their own teeth until around age 5, and in some cases, later than age 5.
 So, with that being said, you’ve trained yourself as the parent/caretaker to feed them regularly, bath them regularly, put them to sleep with regularity, and you will also need to do their oral care regularly for them.
 Now, this does not mean they won’t eventually be brushing their own teeth, there’s just a “best” time for that and we will explore that later.